billy-hipps/X_ray-Image-Processing-Project/README.md

 # X_ray-Image-Processing-Project
-An project where computer vision methods were employed to optimise the visual quality and performance on a pre-trained classifier of a set of corrupted images.
+A project where computer vision methods were employed to optimise the visual quality and performance on a pre-trained classifier of a set of corrupted images.